-The clinical psychology curriculum follows the guidelines set by the Committee on Accreditation of the American

-Psychological Association, and also makes available several additional courses required for licensure in California.
+The clinical psychology curriculum follows the guidelines set by the Committee on Accreditation of the American Psychological Association, and also makes available several additional courses required for licensure in California.
 The curriculum introduces each student to a broad sweep of target populations through clinical course work and supervised field training in various approved settings.
 Psychiatric inpatients and outpatients, persons with physical and/or developmental disabilities, those lacking social and/or economic resources, those from diverse racial and ethnic backgrounds, and other populations are among the groups served by students during their field training.
 Students also gain experience with a wide range of major assessment techniques, including behavioral observation and description, diagnostic interviewing, objective and projective testing, and specialized testing techniques such as neuropsychological assessment.

-Clinical Psychology Sequence (PC800-PC819).
-All doctoral students, regardless of their background, are required to complete the designated clinical sequence.
-Ten courses are classified as Clinical Interventions courses.
+Clinical Psychology Interventions Courses (PC800-PC819).
+All doctoral students, regardless of their background, are required to complete clinical interventions coursework.
 All students are required to take courses in their first year of the program that will provide a foundation for clinical work.
 These three courses are in humanistic, psychodynamic, and cognitive and behavioral interventions.
 Requirements for the remaining intervention courses vary by program and track.